 There is large-scale air alert in Ukraine

-A large-scale air alert has been announced in all regions of Ukraine.
+On the morning of February 4, a large-scale air alert was announced in Ukraine.

 This is reported by Censor.NET with reference to the online map of air alerts.